RobertBendun/stacky/README.md

 - `=` - if top = one before top then push 1 onto stack, else push 0
 - `and` - boolean and
 - `[]byte` - static array declaration where size(cell) = 8bit
-- `define-constant` - integer constant declaration
+- `constant` - integer constant declaration
 - `div` - divide one before top by top and pushes division result
 - `divmod` - divides one before top by top and pushes division result and modulo result
 - `dup` - duplicate top element